AlanChou/Adversarial-Training-for-Free/README.md

 This is an unofficial PyTorch implementation of the paper "Adversarial Training for Free!".<br> https://128.84.21.199/pdf/1904.12843.pdf<br>
-This is a really helpful technique which can significantly accelerate adversarial training. <br>
+It's a really helpful technique which can significantly accelerate adversarial training. <br>
 It only contains the code for adversarial training on CIFAR-10.
-However one can easily modify it for other datasets.
+However, one can easily modify it for other datasets.

 I've noticed that in the cleverhans repo, they have an attribute called BACKPROP_THROUGH_ATTACK which is exactly the same idea behind this paper.